Winchester Model 70: Military use

-The United States Marine Corps purchased 373 Model 70 rifles in May 1942.
-Although the Marine Corps officially used only the M1 Garand and the M1903 Springfield as sniper rifles during the Second World War, "many Winchester Model 70s showed up at training camps and in actual field use during the Pacific campaign."
-These rifles had shorter 24-inch barrels chambered for .30-06 Springfield.
+The United States Marine Corps (USMC) purchased 373 Model 70 rifles in May 1942.
+Although the USMC officially used only the M1 Garand and M1903 Springfield as sniper rifles during World War II, "many Winchester Model 70s showed up at training camps and in actual field use during the Pacific campaign."
+These rifles had shorter, 24-inch barrels chambered for .30-06 Springfield.
 They were serial numbered in the 41,000 to 50,000 range and were fitted with leaf sights and checkered stocks with steel butt plates, one-inch sling swivels, and leather slings.
-It has been reported that some of these rifles were equipped with 8× Unertl telescopic sights for limited unofficial use as sniper weapons on Guadalcanal and during the Korean War.
-Many of the surviving rifles, after reconditioning with heavier Douglas barrels and new stocks between 1956 and 1963 at the Marine Corps match rebuild shop in Albany, Georgia, were fitted with 8× Unertl sights from M1903 sniper rifles.
-The reconditioned rifles were used in competitive shooting matches; and the United States Army purchased approximately 200 new Model 70 National Match Rifles with medium heavy barrels for match use between 1954 and 1957.
-Many of the reconditioned Marine Corps match rifles were used by Marine Corps snipers during the early years of the Vietnam war with M72 match ammunition loaded with 173-grain boat-tailed bullets.
-A smaller number of the Army's Model 70 rifles also saw combat use by Army snipers; and some were equipped with suppressors for covert operations in Southeast Asia.
-These Model 70 rifles never achieved the status of a standard military weapon; but were used until replaced by the Remington Model 700 series bolt-action rifles which became the basis for the M40 series sniper rifle.
+Some of these rifles were reported to be equipped with 8-power (8x) Unertl telescopic sights for limited unofficial use as sniper weapons on Guadalcanal and during the Korean War.
+Many of the surviving rifles, after reconditioning with heavier Douglas barrels and new stocks between 1956 and 1963 at the USMC match rebuild shop in Albany, Georgia, were fitted with 8x Unertl sights from M1903 sniper rifles.
+The reconditioned rifles were used in competitive shooting matches, and the United States Army purchased around 200 new Model 70 National Match Rifles with medium-heavy barrels for match use between 1954 and 1957.
+Many of the reconditioned Marine Corps match rifles were used by USMC snipers during the early years of the Vietnam War with M72 match ammunition loaded with 173-grain, boat-tailed bullets.
+A smaller number of the Army's Model 70 rifles also saw combat use by Army snipers, and some were equipped with suppressors for covert operations in Southeast Asia.
+These Model 70 rifles never achieved the status of a standard military weapon, but were used until replaced by the Remington Model 700 series bolt-action rifles, which became the basis for the M40 series sniper rifle.